iliasslasri/data-flow-analysis/tp-tdd/doc/report.md

     - check if the Light object is on in the appropriate time.
     - check if the Light object is off in the appropriate time.

-8. The user can schedule an event to turn on a light at a specific time but just around 1 minute.
+8. The user can schedule an event to turn on a light at a specific time but just around X minute ( When one event is shheduled)

     - create a LightScheduler
     - create an event with a specific time to turn on the light.
-    - check if the Light is on at the scheduled time
+    - check if the Light is on at the scheduled time and after X minutes
-    - check if the Light is off at the scheduled time + 1min

 9. The user can schedule switching a light on or off every day at a specific time.